 4 Further matters of interest

 4.1.
-The paragraphs below identify some areas impacted by new guidance and other issues for noting.
-Councils should be aware of these matters as they may affect the preparation of your financial statements and our audit plan.
+The paragraphs below identify some areas impacted by new guidance, or other important matters, that Councils should note for the preparation of the financial statements and facilitating the completion of the audit.

 Remuneration Report